Connect with others who understand.

 There are many lymph nodes located in and around the breasts, mainly in the armpit.
 Lymph nodes are an important part of the immune system that carry white blood cells around the body.

 When breast cancer begins to spread, cancer will first move into nearby lymph nodes.
-The first lymph node (or nodes) that the cancer cells move into are the sentinel nodes.
-During a mastectomy, the breast surgeon will remove these affected lymph nodes to stop cancer from spreading.
+The first lymph node (or nodes) that the cancer cells move into is called the sentinel node.
+During a mastectomy, the breast surgeon will remove these affected lymph nodes to stop the cancer from spreading.
 The procedure to identify the first nodes that the breast drains to is called sentinel node mapping.

 Is a Mastectomy Right for You?